wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

    The large size of the file means it will take a while, depending on the speed of your network.

-   Alternately, Raspian provides sudo-free access to GPIO (file read/write ports), so the above can be done in Ubuntu terminal.
+   Alternately, Raspian provides sudo-free access to GPIO (file read/write ports), so the above can be done in an Ubuntu terminal.

+   If you clicked "Raspbian Stretch with desktop and recommended software", the file name downloaded would contain "-full", and be bigger.

-0. While you're waiting, read blogs at
+1. While you're waiting, read blogs at
    <a target="_blank" href="https://www.raspberrypi.org/blog/">
    blog at Raspberrypi.org</a>.

-   For the next step, open a Terminal and cd ~/Downloads.
+1. For the next step, open a Terminal and cd ~/Downloads.

+   PROTIP: Do not unzip the file downloaded because the program that processes it expects a zip file.

    <a name="CalcHash"></a>

    ### Calculate and compare hash on Mac

-0. Calculate a SHA hash from the downloaded file to verify SHA from the website.
+1. Calculate a SHA hash from the downloaded file to verify SHA from the website.

-   NOTE: The image contains
-   .elf (Executable Linkable Format) and .dtb (Device Tree Blob) files.
+   NOTE: Inside the file are .elf (Executable Linkable Format) and .dtb (Device Tree Blob) files.

-   On MacOS, open a Terminal and cd to the downloads folder to use a built-in command:
+   On MacOS, open a Terminal and cd to the <strong>Downloads</strong> folder to use a built-in command:

+   <a target="_blank" href="http://osxdaily.com/2012/02/05/check-sha1-checksum-in-mac-os-x/">
+   PROTIP</a>: Type just `shasum ` with a trailing space, then from Finder drag the file and drop it to the right of the command.
+You'll end up with this command:

    <pre><strong>cd ~/Downloads
-   shasum <em>2018-06-27-raspbian-stretch.zip</em>
+   shasum /Users/<em>YourAccount</em>/Downloads/2018-06-27-raspbian-stretch.zip
    </strong></pre>

-   <a target="_blank" href="http://osxdaily.com/2012/02/05/check-sha1-checksum-in-mac-os-x/">
-   PROTIP</a>: Type just `shasum ` with a trailing space, then from Finder drag the file and drop it to the right of the command.
+   Press Enter to invoke the command.

    Alternately, use the openssl utility: